 The Court, however, held that the plaintiffs entitled to the rights granted by the instrument, and no more or less.
 A grant or reservation of an easement in general terms implies a grant of unlimited reasonable use such as is reasonably necessary and convenient and as minimally burdensome as possible to the servient owner.

-Here, the jury considered the language in the deed, a survey depicting the properties, the legal description of the properties in the tax records, photographs, and testimony.
+Here, the jury considered the language in the deed, a survey depicting the properties, the legal description of the properties in the tax records, photographs, and other testimony.
 One witness testified that for the past 20 years, he had turned into his property from any point on the airstrip.
 There were no gates or fences.
 He said the trailers the Coales placed on the airstrip impeded his access to his land, and if he were still driving his 18-wheeler, he would possibly drive over the Coales’ plumbing lines.
 Another witness testified she had used the whole width of the airstrip to bring her trailer into her land.
 Another witness testified that because of the Coales’ trailers, “you can only go one way.
 And if you want to pass two ways, you can forget it.”

 Previously, cars going in the opposite direction could travel simultaneously by using the entire width of the airstrip.
 Now, one has to pull over to let the other one pass.
-Based on the evidence, the Court said, there was legally sufficient evidence to support the jury’s finding that use of the entire 100 feet of the airstrip was reasonably necessary for the plaintiffs’ right of ingress and egress.
+Based on the evidence, the Court said, there was legally sufficient evidence to support the jury’s finding that the use of the entire 100 feet of the airstrip was reasonably necessary for the plaintiffs’ right of ingress and egress.

 – Tom Root